 - g.
 The ACUR identity including the ACUR logo (conforming to the logo guidelines); - h.
 Copy of the conference proceedings displayed with links to abstracts and in pdf form; - i.
-Photographs; - j.
-An account of the conference in terms of range, number and type of presentations, number of universities represented, any special features or notable events; - k.
+Photographs; - An account of the conference in terms of range, number and type of presentations, number of universities represented, any special features or notable events; - k.
 List of prize-winners; and - I. Where the best papers will be published. - 4.
-Send the Executive Officer a spreadsheet (see 1.3) of all participants and presenters presentation titles and abstracts and information about supervisors as gathered with submissions.
-Contact details, e.g. email address is also required as they will be given ACUR student membership for one year following the conference. - 5.
-All data collected on behalf of ACUR for the ACUR conference, remains the property of ACUR - 6.
-Also send to the Executive Officer an electronic copy of the final conference program for inclusion in the ACUR website and archives. - 7.
-Prepare a full statement of costs of the conference and send to the Chair.
+All data collected on behalf of ACUR for the ACUR conference, remains the property of ACUR - 5.
+Also send to the Executive Officer an electronic copy of the final conference program for inclusion in the ACUR website and archives.

-- 8. No later than the end of the calendar year in which the conference is held, to transfer \$10 per presenting student to the ACUR bank account and notify the Treasurer when this has been done.
-Please advise the following for invoice to be created: Name, purchase order number - 9.
+- 6. Prepare a full statement of costs of the conference and send to the Chair. - 7.
+No later than the end of the calendar year in which the conference is held, to transfer \$10 per presenting student to the ACUR bank account and notify the Treasurer when this has been done.
+Please advise the following for invoice to be created: Name, purchase order number - 8.
 Update website with summary of conference in conjunction with ACUR's Executive officer.